PrinceJavier/princejavier_old.github.io/covid_binary_search/index.md

 * Accuracy of linear search is stable over infection rates, while the accuracy decreases with higher `i` for both binary search and one-vs-all search.
 However, the decline is smaller for binary search.
 * `PPTs` of both binary search and one-vs-all search are severely impacted by increasing `i`.
 At infection rates between 30-40%, `PPT` of binary search falls below linear search and one-vs-all search.

-We have shown that binary search performs consistently on par or better than linear search or one-vs-all search in terms of accuracy, `FNR`, and `PPT` Binary search may be a viable option for mass testing of COVID for infection rates below 30%.
+We have shown that binary search performs consistently on par or better than linear search or one-vs-all search in terms of accuracy, `FNR`, and `PPT` Binary search may be a viable option for mass testing for COVID if the proportion of infected is below 30%.

 ## Disclaimer
 We do not claim that the values our model will predict are absolute truths nor do we claim that the code we prepared are free of bugs.
 Feel free to examine the code.